ElliNet13/docs/docs/add.md

 ## Getting Started

 1. **Fork the Repository**: Click on the "Fork" button in the top-right corner of the repository's GitHub page to create a copy of the repository in your GitHub account.
+Like on the Github page for this [ElliNet13/docs](https://github.com/ElliNet13/docs)

 2. **Clone the Repository**: Clone your forked repository to your local machine using the following command:
    ```